 A. Step One

-An Employee who wishes to pursue a grievance, other than a grievance concerning suspension or dismissal, shall first discuss the matter with his Manager or Supervisor (as applicable) within ten (10) days from the date on which the subject of the Grievance occurred or of the time the Employee should reasonably have first become aware of the subject of the Grievance.
+An Employee who wishes to pursue a grievance, other than a grievance concerning suspension or dismissal, shall first discuss the matter with their Manager or Supervisor (as applicable) within ten (10) days from the date on which the subject of the Grievance occurred or of the time the Employee should reasonably have first become aware of the subject of the Grievance.
 The Manager or Supervisor shall reply to the Employee within ten (10) days of the date of the discussion.

 B. Step Two

-(i) With the approval of the Union, in writing, when an Employee is not satisfied with the answer or settlement at Step One, the Grievance may be forwarded to the Division Director or his designate within ten (10) days of the Manager or Supervisor's response at Step One.
+(i) With the approval of the Union, in writing, when an Employee is not satisfied with the answer or settlement at Step One, the Grievance may be forwarded to the Division Director or their designate within ten (10) days of the Manager or Supervisor's response at Step One.
 The Grievance shall be in writing and state the particulars of the Grievance, the redress sought and the Article or Articles claimed to be violated.
-The Division Director shall provide his decision in writing to the Employee within ten (10) days of receipt of the Employee's written Grievance and shall submit a copy of his reply to the Union.
+The Division Director shall provide their decision in writing to the Employee within ten (10) days of receipt of the Employee's written Grievance and shall submit a copy of their reply to the Union.

-(ii) Notwithstanding Sub-clause 24.03B.(i), in the case of suspension or dismissal the Employee shall submit his grievance to the Chair.
+(ii) Notwithstanding Sub-clause 24.03B.(i), in the case of suspension or dismissal the Employee shall submit their grievance to the Chair.
 All other provisions in Sub-clause 24.03B.(i) shall apply.

 C. Step Three

-If an Employee is not satisfied with the answer or settlement he received at Step Two, and he wishes to pursue his Grievance, he must submit his Grievance to an Arbitration Board provided that he has the written approval of the Union, within ten (10) days of the receipt of the reply provided at Step Two.
+If an Employee is not satisfied with the answer or settlement they received at Step Two, and they wish to pursue their Grievance, they must submit their Grievance to an Arbitration Board provided that they have the written approval of the Union, within ten (10) days of the receipt of the reply provided at Step Two.

 24.04 Arbitration Board Decision